-6.3.2 CVRTI data (.tsdf) format files
+6.3.2 CVRTI data (.tsdf and .tsdfc) format files

-The more efficient and flexible way to store scalar values is by means of the time-series data file format developed at the CVRTI, also as part of the graphicsio library.
-These files (.tsdf files) are capable of holding an entire sequence, or time series of scalar data in a single file, along with information about the contents, type, units, and temporal fiducials from the time series.
-For more details on this file format see www.cvrti.utah.edu/~macleod/docs or the information under the graphicsio library at www.cvrti.utah.edu/computing.shtml.
+One efficient and flexible way to store scalar values is by means of the time-series data file format developed at the CVRTI, also as part of the graphicsio library.
+Each time series data file (.tsdf files) holds an entire sequence, or time series of scalar data in a single file, along with some information about the contents, type, units, and global (i.e., that apply to all channels) temporal fiducials from the time series.
+For more details on this file format see www.cvrti.utah.edu/~macleod/docs/graphicsio.